• Skip to primary navigation

 A bowl of homemade chicken soup with chicken and carrots has a spoon scooping up a bite.

 The flu season is never any fun.
-Last year, the Peanut came down with it and I haven't seen her that sick ever.
+When my daughter came down with it, I hadn't seen her that sick, ever.
 She was honestly delirious and didn't know what day it was or even what time of day.

 Our pediatrician sent us home from our visit with an order to make homemade chicken soup: